ECHO: Ego-Centric modeling of Human-Object interactions

 \subsection{{\methodname} model}

-models the joint distribution of human motion $\h$, object motion $\obj$, and contact sequence $\inter$, conditioned on the thee-point tracking $\condego$ and object features $\condobj$.
-Below we formulate a three-variate diffusion process that is used to model three modalities within one network and provide details on the underlying network's architecture.
+models the joint distribution of human motion $\h$, object motion $\obj$, and contact sequence $\inter$, conditioned on the three-point tracking $\condego$ and object features $\condobj$.
+Below, we formulate a three-variate diffusion process that is used to model the three modalities within one network and provide details on the underlying network's architecture.